https://invisible-island.net/ncurses/man/

 <https://unicode.org/reports/tr29/>

-getcchar(3x) further discusses CCHARW_MAX.
+getcchar(3x) further discusses the ncurses extension CCHARW_MAX.

 curses(3x), curs_color(3x), curs_opaque(3x), curs_terminfo(3x),